DamienBitrise/bitrise-test-plan-sharder/README.md

 - NodeJS - https://nodejs.org/en/download/

+To verify your NodeJS Installation run:

+`node -v`

-Run `node -v` to verify NodeJS Installation.
-You should see something like `v12.13.0` when it is installed depedning on the version.
+You should see something like this printed if it was successful:

+ `v12.13.0`

 ## Run Step Locally